 The shifting role of bonds

 In the past, the task of decreasing portfolio risk was rather straightforward.
-Investors could shift gradually away from stocks and into bonds as they approached retirement, and reasonably count on lower — but generally safe — returns from their fixed-income holdings.
+Investors could shift gradually away from stocks and move into bond investing as they approached retirement, and reasonably count on lower — but generally safe — returns from their fixed-income holdings.
 Balancing the two competing influences in your investment planning — your fear of loss and your need for growth — largely could be done by adjusting the way you divided your investments between stocks and bonds.

 Times have changed.
 Interest rates have been forced down by global central banks to lows that once were unimaginable.
 What’s more, the huge government debt loads make it an open question as to how long it may be before those central bankers can allow interest rates to return to what we once thought of as “normal” levels.
 As Malcolm, the chaos theorist, might have said, “It’s impossible to predict what interest rates will do.”
 But we know that it will be difficult for them to go much lower, due to the fact that they are already so close to zero!